 Helvetica Light is an easy to read font, with tall and nrrow letters, that works well on almost every site.

-Kirby Fredendall was raised in Bucks County amidst the vibrant arts culture that has defined the area since artists first arrived to establish residence on the old farms and in the eclectic river towns.
-Among her first memories was falling to sleep to the music played across the street by pianist Anna Ward, married to artist Charles Ward and Fredendall remembers waiting for her piano lessons soaking in Ward's work as she waited for her turn at his wife's piano.
+Born in 1966, Fredendall was raised in Bucks County amidst the vibrant arts culture that has defined the area since artists first arrived to establish residence on the old farms and in the eclectic river towns.
+Among her first memories was falling to sleep to the music played across the street by pianist Anna Ward.
+Anna was married to artist Charles Ward and Fredendall remembers waiting for her piano lessons soaking in Ward's work as she waited for her turn at his wife's piano.
 In the center of her home town of Carversville , she could walk through the massive sculptures assembled in Raymond Barger's meadow behind the family's converted mill.
 She was deeply honored to have her work included with Barger's in a group showing curated from the collection of the Michener Museum.

-These memories, along with being raised by artists, forged deep ties to the arts for Fredendall who attended Duke University to study Art History, first in North Carolina and then in London.
-Following her studies in London she attended the Cordon Bleu, later to work as a pastry chef while she obtained her master's degree in Art Education and Painting.
+These memories, along with being raised by artists, forged deep ties to the arts for Fredendall who attended Duke University to study Art History, first in North Carolina and then in London and Florence.
+She returned to Bucks County to begin her career as an artist in 1988.